jwanglab/resim/README.md

 -----
 An efficient and flexible simulator for high-throughput optical maps

-All code is distributed under the MIT license.
+All code is distributed under the MIT license - see LICENSE.

 Requirements
 ------------